 One of the biggest reasons why making profits in bitcoin mining is a challenge currently is the fact that the block’s reward reduces every four years.
 Satoshi Nakamoto set the rewards of bitcoin to be slashed by half after every four years.
 This is to help ensure that the bitcoin supply lasts longer and also reduces the number of bitcoins mined every year.
 For miners, it’s not good news, because whether you put in more effort or not, you still get a slashed reward.

 Another significant factor to consider when checking profitability is increased difficulty.
-Ten years ago, Cryptocurrency mining was easy and rewarding.
+Ten years ago, cryptocurrency mining was easy and rewarding.
 Miners could quickly solve complex algorithms using typical computers.
 Today, the hash rate is high, and mining has become more complicated.
 Additionally, serious miners have created extensive ways to mine, making it difficult for small scale miners to compete.
 You may need to join a mining pool (a group of miners) to get a better shot at competing with the big miners.
 However, it’s not impossible to mine alone if you have the right tools.
 The current hardware GPUs and ASIC miners are more powerful but may take a toll on power bills.
-You need to keep up with the existing hardware and continually increase computing power in order to have stable profits.
+You need to keep up with the existing hardware and continually increase computing power to have stable profits.

 Get the math right

 For you to make profits in cryptocurrency mining, you need to do your maths right.
-In fact, researchers have found that most mining companies fail to make profits due to poor planning and management strategies.
+Researchers have found that most mining companies fail to make profits due to poor planning and management strategies.
 It all boils down to the hash rate as the whole concept of bitcoin mining only gets tougher when the hash increases.
 You will need to multiply the cost of energy times the energy used per hash times the average number of hashes per block mined.
 The network typically sets the average number of hashes mined per block.
 Next, you want to compare your cost to the average income made per block mined.
 You will likely notice that if there is more processing power on the network, there will be a higher average number of hashes mined per block.
-Therefore, in order to look forward to this, you must look forward to the growth rate of the network.
+Therefore, to look forward to this, you must look forward to the growth rate of the network.

-Find the right hardware.
+Find the right hardware

 Have the right staff

 Cryptocurrency can be a profitable venture if you have a clear idea of what you need and what you want.
 Choose your strategy wisely.
 It should balance your costs and ultimately give returns to your principle.
 Don’t go for standard hardware that will only consume power but yield peanuts.
-The right hardware should conserve energy and still remain productive throughout the mining period.
+The right hardware should conserve energy and remain productive throughout the mining period.
 Take time to learn the currencies and the industry as a whole.
 There is so much to learn about cryptocurrencies, and this information can be quite useful for anyone looking to venture into bitcoin or cryptocurrency mining.
 Lastly, to determine whether bitcoin mining is still profitable or not, use a web-based profitability calculator and run a cost-benefit analysis.
 It should give you a clear indication of where the prices are headed.